KaMatthes/Birthrecords_Bern_1880_1925/README.md

 ### `data_raw` folder
 This folder contains the raw data for the analysis:
   - `Bern_birth.csv` : data from the maternity hospital in Bern for the years 1880- 1900 and 1914-1922
+  - `Flu_Bern.csv` : Weekly recorded flu numbers for the canton of Bern

 ### `output` folder